obsidianstorms/outfitter/planning.md

 Confirm Reset Password: The reset password endpoint receiving a hash value will check if hashvalue exists and if the request time is within 24hours of the associated recorded timestamp.
 This page will contain a password and confirmpassword field, both required.
 If the form submission sees matching password values, the system will accept a new password set for the associated account.

-My Profile: A myprofile page should contain a list of named collections and a resetpassword control.
+My Profile: A myprofile page should contain a list of named collections and an edit profile menu.

+Edit Profile: Should contain controls to reset password and change first and last names.

 Reset Password From Profile: The resetpassword control should allow a user to reset their password from inside the application.

-The list of named collections should allow a user to delete or edit or define a new list.
-The new functionality should present the complete store list of abilities.
-The edit functionality should present the saved list of abilities.
+Collection Section: The list of named collections should allow a user to delete or edit or define a new list.
+A new list adds a newly named and empty collection to the existing list.
+The edit functionality should present the saved list of abilities and allow removal of abilities from the list.

 Store: A store page should contain a list of abilities with controls to add new abilities or to interact with the individually listed abilities to add them to an existing list (part of a dropdown) or add them to a new list.

+Administration: An administration section should contain management pages for adding, editing, and removing ability types, ability ranges, and abilities.

 ## Data Objects

 ![Data UML](/outfitter/src/images/common/outfitterdatauml.png)

-Note: The temporaryAccessHash is a dual use field.
-If hasAccess is false, then the temporaryAccessHash will be used to confirm the email is valid.
-If hasAccess is true, or if reset password request has been made, then another hash will be generated and the temporaryAccessTimestamp filled in with now().
-If the link (some endpoint + hash value) is queried within X amount of time from the timestamp, then the reset password page will be accessed.
+Note: The temporary_access_hash is a dual use field.
+If hasAccess is false, then the temporary_access_hash will be used to confirm the email is valid.
+If has_access is true, or if reset password request has been made, then another hash will be generated and the temporary_access_datetime filled in with now().
+If the link (some endpoint + hash value) is queried within X amount of time from the datetime, then the reset password page will be accessed.